Brandon Crawford is taking the long view

-The 6-11 power forward has an offer from Penn State, his only Power 5 offer to date.
-But feeling like he needs another year to develop before entering college, Crawford recently announced he was signing with Overtime Elite, an Atlanta based organization that prepares players for the professional or college ranks depending on which financial path you take.
+The 6-11 power forward has an offer from Penn State, his only Power 5 offer.
+But feeling like he needs another year to develop before entering college, Crawford recently announced he signed with Overtime Elite.
+The Atlanta-based organization prepares players for the professional or college ranks depending on their financial path.

 Former W.J.
 Keenan standout Jazian Gortman left high school early to sign a contract with OTE.
 Crawford will instead sign as a scholarship player, thus preserving his amateur status and making himself available for college recruiting.